-This page is specifically devoted to the discussion of credit for math courses taken at US institutions other than Duke, while a student is already enrolled at Duke.
-If you are interested in credit for a course that you took prior to enrolling at Duke, please visit: Duke Prematriculation Credit.
-If you are interested in receiving credit for a math course to be taken while you are on a Study Abroad program at a foreign institution, please visit: Taking Math While Studying Abroad.
+NOTE: The following discusses credit for math courses taken at US institutions other than Duke, while a student is already enrolled at Duke.
+If you are interested in credit for a course that you took prior to enrolling at Duke, please see Duke Prematriculation Credit.
+If you are interested in receiving credit for a math course to be taken while you are on a Study Abroad program at a foreign institution, please see Taking Math While Studying Abroad.

 Getting Approval of Courses to be Taken at Another School

 Begin the process at least by the beginning of the semester before you plan to study elsewhere, if not earlier.
 There are two steps that you should take before you enroll at another four-year US school in a math course for which you want credit at Duke: